 Located in the heart of Bali, Ulun Danu Temple is a significant and impressive Balinese landmark with a rich cultural history.
 Situated on the picturesque Western shores of Lake Beratan in Bedungal, the region is a favourite holiday retreat for tourists as well as Balinese locals.
 'Ulun Danu' translates to 'the source temple of Lake Beratan,' and is Bali's most iconic temple sanctuary.
 Sharing similar architectural features to the scenic seaside temples of Tanah Lot and Uluwatu, the calm and reflective surface of the lake surrounding the temple gives the unique appearance that it is floating.

 Built in the 17th century, Ulun Danu Temple is dedicated to worshipping Brahma-Vishnu-Shiva, the main Hindu trinity.
-The temple is also in worship of Dewi Danu, the lake goddess.
-The scenery and cooler atmosphere of the uplands has made this temple and lake a frequently photographed attraction as well as a favourite recreation and sightseeing spot.
+The temple is also in worship of Dewi Danu, the Balinese lake goddess.
+Surrounded by gorgeous mountain scenery and peaceful lakes the temple is one of Bali's most frequently visited and photographed tourist attractions.
 It has long been assumed that the temple complex was already a consecrated site prior to the temple being built, as there is a megalithic stone tablet and sarcophagus contained within the complex.

-Ulun Danu Temple is open daily from 8am to 6pm and costs just 10,000 rupiah (AU$1.00) to enter.
-For visitors who wish to explore more of the scenery, there are traditional jukung outriggers for hire that tour the lake at a leisurely pace while providing plenty of time for snapping those all-important holiday photo memories.
+Ulun Danu Temple is open daily from 8am to 6pm and costs just 50,000 rupiah (AU$5.00) ) to enter.
+For visitors who wish to explore more of the scenery, there are traditional jukung outriggers for hire that allow visitors to take the tour at a leisurely pace while providing plenty of time for snapping those all-important holiday photo memories.